mosaicml/llm-foundry/TUTORIAL.md

   What is the result of this?
 Although sm89+ is not **formally** supported until LLVM15, our testing on H100 GPUs shows that `attn_impl=triton` still works well and still runs fast.
 The only issue is that when the network is starting to run, LLVM might throw a warning like: `'sm_90' is not a recognized processor for this target (ignoring processor)`.
 This warning does not seem to affect performance.

 #### Support for FlashAttention-2
 - [FlashAttention-2](https://arxiv.org/pdf/2307.08691.pdf) improves upon FlashAttention to get even faster attention computation.
-LLM-Foundry now supports FlashAttention-2, please follow the instructions [here](https://github.com/mosaicml/llm-foundry/tree/main/scripts/train#flashattention).
+LLM Foundry supports FlashAttention-2.
+Please follow the instructions [here](https://github.com/mosaicml/llm-foundry/tree/main/scripts/train#flashattention).

 ### What kinds of positional embeddings does LLM Foundry support?
 Currently we support [Learned Positional Embeddings](https://arxiv.org/pdf/1706.03762.pdf), [Attention with Linear Biases (ALiBi)](https://arxiv.org/pdf/2108.12409.pdf), and [Rotary Positional Embeddings (RoPE)](https://arxiv.org/pdf/2104.09864.pdf).
 There is also an option to switch off all of these embeddings to get [No Positional Embedding](https://arxiv.org/pdf/2203.16634.pdf).